fsi-open/admin-bundle/Resources/doc/admin_element.md

 }
 ```

-This technique is particular useful when you register admin elements by annotations.
+This technique is especially useful when you register admin elements through annotations.

 [Back to index](index.md)